UnitedHealth Group Inc (UNH)'s Winning Formula: Financial Metric

 - Momentum rank: 4/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and a perfect score in GF Value, UnitedHealth Group Inc's GF Score of 93 out of 100 signals the highest outperformance potential, despite a slightly lower momentum rank.
+With high ranks in financial strength, profitability, and growth, but a slightly lower momentum rank, GuruFocus assigned UnitedHealth Group Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.

-UnitedHealth Group Inc, with a market cap of $433.31 billion and sales of $371.62 billion, operates as one of the largest private health insurers globally.
-It provides medical benefits to about 53 million members, including 5 million outside the U.S. as of mid-2023.
+UnitedHealth Group Inc, with a market cap of $457.86 billion and sales of $379.49 billion, operates with an operating margin of 8.49%.
+As one of the largest private health insurers, UnitedHealth Group provides medical benefits to about 53 million members globally, including 5 million outside the U.S. as of mid-2023.
 As a leader in employer-sponsored, self-directed, and government-backed insurance plans, UnitedHealth has obtained massive scale in managed care.
 Along with its insurance assets, UnitedHealth's continued investments in its Optum franchises have created a healthcare services colossus that spans everything from medical and pharmaceutical benefits to providing outpatient care and analytics to both affiliated and third-party customers.

 Financial Strength Breakdown